thegetty/ancient-glass/transmittal-text/markdown/04 Cat 1-50 FINAL.md

 These small, tubular vases—assumed to have been used to hold kohl, an eyeliner of antiquity—are known as kohl tubes.
 They were rod-formed, that is, made by collecting molten glass on one end of a metal rod, which was pulled out after the vessel was formed and decorated, and while it was still hot.
 Usually made of dark-colored glass decorated with bright-colored threads dragged to form zigzag or feathered patterns, or rarely festoons like 2003.160.
 Depending on the shape of their body, they are classified into three groups: I. square; II. cylindrical; and III. flattened pear–shaped, and then subdivided into subgroups in relation to their decoration.
 So, 2003.160 belongs to a rare group of tubes with square cross-section and additional knobs on the corners of the shoulders (group IC).
 The other two examples in the JPGM collection belong to a homogeneous, relatively numerous group of circular kohl tubes.
 The first subgroup (group IIC; e.g., [2003.162](#num)) is distinguished by their convex base and the thread decoration, composed of threads of one or two colors, like [2003.162](#num) marvered into the surface and dragged to form festoons.
 Another subgroup of cylindrical tubes (group IIB) in the JPGM collection are decorated with spirally wound coil decoration, in this case of the same color as the body and dragged up and down, forming a feather pattern ([2003.163](#num)).

 They are considered Iranian products, because that is where most of them were unearthed, although occasionally they found their way to distant regions such as Assyria, Georgia, and even Cyprus.
-They are dated in the fifth and fourth centuries and mainly to the fifth century BCE ({Barag 1975}).
+They are dated in the fifth and fourth centuries and mainly to the fifth century BCE ([[Barag 1975]]).

 ## Provenance